modir/using-laminas-framework-book/version2/docs/doctrine.md

 Above, in line 2, we specify the namespace `Application`.
 This should be the name of the current module.

-T> Note that usually we do not specify namespace in config files, but in this particular case it is convenient to do.
+> Note that usually we do not specify namespace in config files, but in this particular case it is convenient to do.
 When we have namespace defined, we can use the `__NAMESPACE__` placeholder which expands into that namespace.